Story Skeleton—Alice & Ahab

 White Whale, White Rabbit

-Alice’s Adventures in Wonderland and Moby Dick have a surprising amount in common, at least in terms of narrative structure.
+Alice’s Adventures in Wonderland and Moby-Dick have a surprising amount in common, at least in terms of narrative structure.
 Of course, both also have protagonists chasing after a symbolic white animal.
 In Ahab’s case, the whale represents vengeance.
 For Alice, the rabbit represents the unbridled curiosity of youth.

+For most authors, a straight-shot trajectory can result in a shrunken story world that does not reflect the complexity and wonderful messiness of life.
 But anything can be done well, especially when it’s intentional.
 The structural complexity that might otherwise seem lacking in Alice's Adventures in Wonderland is made up for with rich descriptions, wildly surrealistic landscapes, and childlike poetry.
-And poetry, of course, plus deeply symbolic parable, are at the heart of Herman Melville’s masterpiece.
+And poetry—plus deeply symbolic parable—are at the heart of Herman Melville’s masterpiece.

 • After an initial violent encounter with a massive white whale in which he loses a leg, Captain Ahab sets off to hunt Moby Dick and exact his revenge, even if it costs him his life and his crew.